GetJobber/atlantis/CONTRIBUTING.md

 ***What's process for implementing a Proposal***

-The process for implementing a proposal is the same as contributing any other code, but make sure to delete the `propsoal` doc as part of the implementation Pull Request.
+The process for implementing a proposal is the same as the process for [contributing code](#contributing-code) of any kind, but make sure to delete the `propsoal` doc as part of the implementation Pull Request.

 ## Contributing Code